GluuFederation/docs-ce-prod/3.0.2/source/integration/saas/aws.md

      - RoleEntitlement
      - RoleSessionName
      - Username

 Wait for some time to load this configuration.
+Save the new Trust Relationship.

-### Test user creation
+### Test User Creation

-We need to create an user in our Gluu Server to test this setup.
-Please note that this user should have some email_address which is permitted in Amazon AWS to login.
+Now we need to create a user in the Gluu Server to test this setup.
+This user should have an email address that is authorized to access the Amazon AWS account.

-Along with other attributes, we need to make sure that those two new attributes are also present for this user.
+In addition to the other required attributes, we need to make sure that the two new attributes are present for this user.

-  - `RoleEntitlement`: The value should be like this: `arn:aws:iam::xxxxxx:role/Gluu_role,arn:aws:iam::xxxx:saml-provider/Gluu_Server`
+  - `RoleEntitlement`: The value should look like this: `arn:aws:iam::xxxxxx:role/Gluu_role,arn:aws:iam::xxxx:saml-provider/Gluu_Server`
     - This value is the combination of two attributes, (a) Role ARN and (b) Trusted entities.
 You can grab these values from your AWS console/'IAM' module.
   - `RoleSessionName`: This is the email_address of user.